tkubica12/azurestack-lab/DataAndNetworking.md

 ## Step 1 - using Blob Storage

 ## Step 2 - using Table Storage
-Since this is not programming class we will observe Table storage via [Azure Storage Explorer](https://www.storageexplorer.com/).
+Since this is not programming class we will observe Table storage via [Azure Storage Explorer](https://www.storageexplorer.com/) and simple REST query.

 1. Use Storage Explorer to connect to storage account.
 2. Create new table.